Moeflonstal one of the oldest animal enclosures in ARTIS Zoo

 Restoration and redevelopment

-In 2024-2025, the Moeflonstal will be thoroughly restored and regain its original pink colour.
+The Moeflonstal has been thoroughly restored and returned to its original pink colour.
 According to today's regulations, this national monument no longer suffices as a workplace for animal keepers.
-Therefore, the Moeflonstal is now no longer used as an animal enclosure, but as a playground.
-Parents can watch the children from the concrete sitting edge.
+Therefore, the Moeflonstal is now no longer used as an animal shelter, but as a playground.
 A bronze mouflon by artist Tom Claassen recalls its former inhabitants.
+Parents can take a seat on the Duivenhuis terrace and enjoy a snack in the greenery, while the children play by the stable.